Academy

 What to do when a client doesn't show up

 A no-show is frustrating.
-But with the right response in the first 15 minutes, you can still recover the slot — and prevent the next one.
+But if you respond well in the first 15 minutes, you may still recover the slot — and reduce the chance of it happening again.

-The client doesn't come.
+The client doesn't arrive.
 You wait.
 You try to call.
 You can't reach them.
 The slot is gone.
-If this happens once, it's an incident.
-If it happens regularly, it's a system problem — one that reminders and confirmations can largely prevent.
+If this happens once, it is an incident.
+If it happens regularly, it becomes a system problem — and one that reminders and confirmations can prevent in many cases.

 What to do, step by step